kchod2/ai-chatbot/README.md

 Open the link in your browser.
 You will see a simple chat UI with a window to enter your prompts / questions on the left side.
 The answers from the chatbot will appear on the right side.
 The app needs to keep running in the background in order for the chat UI to work.

-When the AI encounters a question on a different topic, it will decline to answer.
+When the chatbot encounters a question on a different topic, it will decline to answer.
 Whenever it mentions "context", it refers to the custom data it was trained on (pdf files in the trainingData catalog).

 You can try to improve the quality of answers by tinkering with the model's parameters in Settings.llm.
-In this example temperature (the parameter that controls randomness) was maxed out, as it visibly improved information retrieval.
+In this example, temperature (the parameter that controls randomness) was maxed out, as it visibly improved information retrieval.